Over eight years in jail with no trial.

-Marvin Guy has been in jail for seven years — without a trial — facing charges for allegedly killing an officer during a senseless no-knock police raid that endangered everyone involved, thinking he defended himself against an intruder.
+Marvin Guy has been in jail for eight years — without a trial — facing charges for allegedly killing an officer during a senseless no-knock police raid that endangered everyone involved, thinking he defended himself against an intruder.

 The penalty is execution.
 It will take all of us to save his life and get him free.

 Here’s how you can help:

 1. Sign the PEtition

 Sign the petition and stay in the loop about upcoming ways we can help fight to free Marvin.